redblanket/herbert/README.md

 ## Other Improvements

 * The framework is now separate and pulled in by composer.
 Located [here](https://github.com/getherbert/framework)
-* Removed Traits and now use the `Container` from `Illuminate/Support`
+* Removed Traits and now we use the `Container` from `Illuminate/Support`
 * Being able to override Twig Provider

 ## Feedback

 We want to know if this is the right direction for the framework so please let us know what you think.
+Post any [feedback here](https://github.com/getherbert/herbert/issues/14)